 Major risks related to the COVID-19 crisis

 De Nederlandsche Bank monitors the stability of the financial system.
 Every six months, we publish our Financial Stability Report (FSR), in which we identify the risks to the financial system.
-We published the most recent version on 13 October 2020 .
+We published the most recent version on 26 May 2021.
 The FSR includes a risk map showing the principal risks to financial stability in the Netherlands.
-At the moment these risks are largely related to the consequences of the COVID-19 crisis.
+These risks are largely related to the economic impact of the COVID-19 crisis

 What are the risks for the financial sector at this moment?